 Page speed is how long it takes for a website’s page content to fully load.
 Since we live in a world where people value instant gratification, faster is better.
-According to surveys done by Akamai and Gomez.com, nearly half of web users expect a page to load in 2 seconds or less.
+According to a Google page speed survey, over half of web users expect a page to load in 3 seconds or less.
 If a page doesn’t load within 3 seconds, they tend to abandon the site.

 How long do most websites take to load?

-- if site loads in 5 seconds, it is faster than about 25% of the web
+- if the site loads in 5 seconds, it is faster than about 25% of the web

-- if site loads in 2.9 seconds, it is faster than about 50% of the web
+- if the site loads in 2.9 seconds, it is faster than about 50% of the web

-- if site loads in 1.7 seconds, it is faster than about 75% of the web
+- if the site loads in 1.7 seconds, it is faster than about 75% of the web

-- if site loads in 0.8 seconds, it is faster than about 94% of the web
+- if the site loads in 0.8 seconds, it is faster than about 94% of the web

 So how can you determine where your website speed stands?